learn-co-curriculum/phase-0-css-rainbow-lab/README.md

 Now if you refresh the `index.html` page in your browser you should see a perfectly [Goth][goth] solid-black rainbow.

-We got the basic outline because in the `main.css` all the `div` elements were selected and styled, but the colors are wrong because the default border color is black.
-To fix this we need to learn a little bit more about colors.
-While we could just set `color: red;` we will have more colors available if we define colors without words.
-Instead we can use a set of numbers with a base pair of 16 rather than a base pair of 10 like we use everyday.
-These numbers are called hexadecimals and we can use them to make a wide range of colors.
+We got the basic outline because in the `main.css` all the `div` elements were selected and given a `border` whose color is `#000`, "black."
+While we could set `color: red;`, we will have more colors available if we define colors without words.

+Instead of `red`, `green`, or the exotic `tomato`, professionals prefer a set of numbers with a base pair of 16 rather than a base pair of 10 like we use everyday.
+These numbers are called "hexadecimals" and we can use them to make a wide range of colors.

 #### Some Stuff You Should Know About Hex Colors (and Web Colors in General)

 Hex colors begin with `#` and are followed by, generally, 6 numbers, but some of these numbers are actually letters.
-The lowest single digit number in hex is 0 and the highest single digit number is f.
+The lowest single digit number in hex is `0` and the highest single digit number is `f`.
 This table might help to visualize what we mean by this.

 ```